King Charles III says his cancer journey brought the best of humanity into focus

 The 76-year-old monarch, who is still undergoing treatment more than a year on from his diagnosis for an undisclosed cancer, also said that his experience had reinforced how “the darkest moments of illness can be illuminated by the greatest compassion.”

-Charles and his wife, Queen Camilla, invited representatives from cancer charities they support, among others, to the royal residence for the reception.
+Charles and his wife, Queen Camilla, invited representatives from cancer charities they support, campaigners, and individuals living with cancer, to the royal residence for the reception.
+Also present was the ex-wife of Prince Andrew, Sarah, Duchess of York, who has been treated for skin and breast cancer.

+“I think the King is a brilliant example of revolutionizing patronage," she said.
+“He really listens, he wants to fix it, he wants to make a difference.”

 Though Charles has been increasingly visible in recent months, he was briefly hospitalized last month as a result of "temporary" side effects from a scheduled cancer treatment.